incognito666/project2/README.md

 For each project, we collected the following data:
 - The issue number
 - When the milestones (that a particular issue was assigned to) were closed
-- The total number of milestones that were assigned a particular issue
+- The total number of issues that were assigned a particular milestone
 - When a issue was opened
 - The name of the issue
 - When each milestone was created